Feminism in Japan: Education

 Japanese women are increasingly embracing non-traditional activities and interests such as computer technology.

+Although accurate number of literate Tokugawa women may not be known, qualitative evidence such as writings of philosophers advocating for women’s education, writings and publications meant for women, and the existence of local schools (terakoya) and private academies (shijuku) indicate some level of women’s education.
+Indeed, much of the sentiments regarding women’s education during the Tokugawa period were influenced by Neo-Confucian ideals which emphasized the importance of readying women for domestic abilities after marriage.

-A manual widely spread throughout Japan from the Edo period to Meiji period was Onna Daigaku, Great Learning for Women, which aimed to teach women to be good wives and wise mothers.
+A manual widely spread throughout Japan from the Edo period to Meiji period was Onna Daigaku (Great Learning for Women), often attributed to Kaibara Ekken, which aimed to teach women to be good wives and wise mothers.
 Women were to maintain the strict family system as the basic unit of Japanese society by unconditionally obeying their husbands and their parents-in-law.
 They were confined to their households and did not exist independent, and were essentially subordinate to their father's or husband's family.
 There were customary practices to divorce women based on disobedience, jealousy, and even talkativeness.
+While Onna Daigaku is often cited to indicate the regressive views on women’s education, Kaibara Ekken’s other works, notably Nyoshi o oshiyuru hō (Methods of teaching), shows how he supported that women be well educated as much as men.

 During the feudal era, women lucky enough to be educated were instructed by their fathers or brothers.
 Women of the higher class were discouraged from becoming educated more than women of the lower class.
 The men in the higher classes enforced social norms more strictly than men in lower classes.
 This made women of higher class more likely to be bound to the norms.